How is NAD+ made?

 Enzymes that use ATP in the different NAD+ pathways all seem to underperform in older age.
 In other words, it is ATP that appears to be the issue.

-There are a number of ingredients in the formulation that support ATP production, including cofactors and supportive nutrients for electron transport and the Krebs cycle, as well as polyphenol and other support for mitochondrial optimization.
+There are a number of ingredients in the formulation that support ATP production, including cofactors and supportive nutrients for the electron transport chain and the citric acid cycle, as well as polyphenol and other support for mitochondrial optimization.
 Mitochondrial nutrients include CoQ10, PQQ, lipoic acid, and L-carnitine, as examples.
 We’ll go into more detail of full support for ATP in a subsequent article; however, we want to take a moment to highlight several ingredients that play substantials roles in ATP function.

 ElevATP® has increased whole blood and intramuscular ATP concentrations in humans,(56, 57) which would be supportive of both NMNAT and NADS, allowing better flow from niacin to NAD+.